-> The Career Development Office (CDO) provides support/guidance to students interested in public interest/ public service careers.
+The HOPE Public Interest Resource Center and the Career Development Office (CDO) provide support/guidance to students interested in public interest/public service careers.
 HOPE and the CDO also sponsor numerous programs throughout the year focused on highlighting pathways to employment in the public interest.

-> The Career and Professional Development Center (CPDC) has many resources for students who are looking for a career in public interest law or for summer job opportunities during law school.
+The Career and Professional Development Center (CPDC) has many resources for students who are looking for a career in public interest law or for summer job opportunities during law school.
 CPDC staff thrive to inform students of fellowship opportunities, public interest networking events, and new job openings.
 In addition, CPDC works with all local law schools to organize the annual Quad Public Interest Expo that allows public interest agencies to share their missions, programs, and career opportunities with current law students.
 They are always willing to work individually with students to plan their paths to future public interest careers.

 The Office of Career Development and Student Services employs a full-time Director of Public Service/Public Interest Law, Linda Lorenz, Ms. Lorenz.
 Among other skills she brings to this position, Ms. Lorenz has received Federal Advisor Certification.
 Ms. Lorenz uses her contacts with attorneys who work at federal and state agencies and public interest organizations to provide programming, mentoring, networking and employment opportunities for law students.
 In addition, every year, we sponsor a trip to Chicago for interested law students to attend the Midwest Public Interest Law Career Conference.

 Career Services Office assists students in finding public interest jobs

 Career Services also has a Student Position that researches opportunities in Public Interest and distributes information to students

 Students are provided access to websites such as PSLAW and Equal Justice Works